 Nicole Martin (Navajo, Laguna, Chiricahua Apache, and Zuni) is the Sex Education Developer for Indigenous Women Rising.
 Her passion is rooted in fostering healthy conversations and praxis in regards to sex, gender, and sexuality.
 In 2016 she received her BA in Native American and Indigenous Studies, with a minor in Gender and Women’s Studies, from Fort Lewis College in Durango, CO.
 She currently resides in Albuquerque, NM.

 Originally from Ghana, Akosua has a decade of experience working in the nonprofit sector, securing financial resources for nonprofit organizations engaged in social justice work.
-In her current role as development director, she is responsible for raising the organization’s c3 and c4 budgets as well as supporting the fundraising efforts of the JWJ network of coalitions.
 Before joining JWJ, Akosua worked for the ONE Campaign, helping to manage the organization’s foundation grant-related efforts and processes Prior to the ONE Campaign, she served as a key member of the Center for Community Change’s resource development unit, managing the fundraising portfolios of program directors while supporting the department’s overall fundraising and development c3 and c4 goals.
 In her spare time, she offers pro bono fundraising assistance to small nonprofit organizations in the D.C. area.
 Akosua holds a bachelor’s degree in communications from Howard University and a master’s degree in public policy from George Mason University.

 As the project manager for FV@W and LPWF Sade works on strategic and operational planning to support the mission, values and impact of FV@W .
 She values supporting the organizers , states and coalitions that are fighting for Paid Family and Paid Sick Days.